QuantiusBenignus/BlahST/README.md

 The inspiration for this little tool came from [Blurt](https://github.com/QuantiusBenignus/blurt/).
 A simple GNOME extension that can input text from speech into any window with an ediatble text field.
 If you liked Blurt for its power vs simplicity ratio, you will love this.
-The work is done by the *wsi* script, which is a toned down version of *notewhispers*.
+The work is, again, done by the *wsi* script, which is a toned-down version of [NoteWhispers](https://github.com/QuantiusBenignus/notewhispers/).
 The actuall heavy lifting is performed by whisper.cpp which must be precompiled on your Linux system as described in [Blurt](https://github.com/QuantiusBenignus/blurt/).

 The idea here is to not even write an extension like blurt.
 Just use a pair of hotkeys to start and stop recording from the microphone and send the recorded speech to whisper.cpp